Kodular/Documentation/docs/components/user-interface/label.md

 |:----:|:-------:|
 |boolean|True|

-Reports whether or not the label appears with margins.
+_Reports whether or not the label appears with margins.
 All four margins (left, right, top, bottom) are the same.
-This property has no effect in the designer, where labels are always shown with margins.
+This property has no effect in the designer, where labels are always shown with margins._

 ### Marquee

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Label', 'Marquee')]]